pseudolanguagecompiler/HairyKnobTheory/README.md

 # Black Hole Stability and Temperature

+## What is a hairy black hole?
+(The stability and hairy knob idea)

+The core idea: A hairy black hole is a black hole surrounded by nontrivial fields (scalar, vector, etc.) that add extra "hair" parameters beyond just mass M and spin J. Unlike the no-hair theorem's prediction of bald Kerr black holes, these extra fields create tunable knobs like scalar charge α that control stability properties.
+You can dial α up or down while keeping the black hole's mass M and Hawking temperature T_H roughly fixed, changing only the stability landscape.
+This lets you engineer configurations where spontaneous emission or instability occurs purely through hair adjustment, not by changing the core black hole thermodynamics.
 This note gives a compact thermodynamic picture of black holes and shows how stability can depend on more than just mass and Hawking temperature once additional physical degrees of freedom are included.

 ## Core relations